-Other Order opens on Saturday, October 18, 2014 at the Arnold Arboretum / Harvard University.
+Currently Teri is collaborating with Ernst Karel on a GPS-based sound walk for the Isabella Stewart Gardner Museum as part of the exhibition Sound in the City (2017).
+In 2015 she created Other Order, a GPS-based sound walk set in the Bussey Brook Meadow of the Arnold Arboretum / Harvard University.
 The project is a sound walk that reveals the sometimes overlooked and misunderstood beauty of urban wilds.
 Available as a free downloadable app from the Google Play Store and the App Store and set in the transportation corridor of the Blackwell Footpath of the Bussey Brook Meadow (at the Forest Hills T Station), the project can be publicly accessed indefinitely.
 Please visit the project web site for further information.

 Teri Rueb's interactive sound walks, sculptures and site-specific installations explore landscape, architecture and spatial aspects of sound.
-In 2013 she completed a new work called Grimpant that was developed in collaboration with Alan Price with a commission and residency at La Panacee in Montpellier, France.
+In 2013 she completed Grimpant in collaboration with Alan Price with a commission and residency at La Panacee in Montpellier, France.

-In 2012 she was Artist Resident at the Santa Fe Art Institute where she created a new site-specific work No Places With Names in collaboration with Larry Phan and Carmelita Topaha (Navajo).
-No Places WIth Names was recently acquired by the Institute of American Indian Arts and Museum of Contemporary Native Art in Santa Fe, NM.
+In 2012 she was Artist Resident at the Santa Fe Art Institute where she created a GPS-based sound walk and site-specific sculptural installation No Places With Names in collaboration with Larry Phan and Carmelita Topaha (Dine).
+No Places With Names was recently acquired by the Institute of American Indian Arts and Museum of Contemporary Native Art in Santa Fe, NM.

 Selected past works include Elsewhere : Anderswo (Oldenburg and Neuenkirchen, Germany), Core Sample (Spectacle Island, Boston Harbor and the Boston Institute of Contemporary Art), itinerant (Boston Commons and Public Garden),